Florida high school students in grades 9-12*. Entries can be a team or individual effort. Limit one entry per person.

 Does your video empower the audience to take action and put those unflushable items in the trash?

-Is the video between 30 and 45 seconds in length?
+Is the video 45 seconds or less in length?

-Is the video in a .mp4 or .mov format?
+Is the video in an mp4 or .mov format?

 Did you upload your video to YouTube and include your high school name along with a title?